s4m520/Face-and-Object-Detection/README.md

 <br>

 <a name="face-detection-evaluation"></a>
-## 🧪 Face Detection
+## 🧪 Face Detection Evaluation
-A separate evaluation script was developed to test the accuracy of the Haar Cascade face detection model on a subset of 28 labled images from the WIDER Face dataset.
+A separate evaluation script was developed to test the accuracy of the Haar Cascade face detection model on a subset of 28 labeled images from the WIDER Face dataset.
-This test produced a confusion matrix and metrics (presision, recall, F1-score, accuracy) to evaluate how well the Haar Cascade performs before YOLO11 is triggered.
+This test produced a confusion matrix and metrics (precision, recall, F1-score, accuracy) to evaluate how well the Haar Cascade performs before YOLO11 is triggered.

 ### To run the evaluation: